delcypher/z3/contrib/ci/README.md

 LINUX_BASE=ubuntu_16.04 C_COMPILER=/usr/bin/gcc-5 CXX_COMPILER=/usr/bin/g++-5 TARGET_ARCH=x86_64 Z3_BUILD_TYPE=RelWithDebInfo scripts/travis_ci_linux_entry_point.sh
 ```

-Note that the `docker build` command which we use supports caching.
+The `docker build` command which we use internally supports caching.
 What this
 means in practice is that re-running the above command will re-use successfully
 completed stages of the build provided they haven't changed.
 This requires that
 the `Dockerfiles/z3_build.Dockerfile` is carefully crafted to avoid invalidating